 Before you can use a website name you must determine if anyone else has already registered (owns) that name.
 This can be done by doing a name search at a domain name registration website.
 I use http://www.networksolutions.com because it allows you to enter multiple names and shows possible extensions.

 NOTE: Networksolutions is great for figuring out what domain names are available, but I recommend using Godaddy for the actual registration.
 Domain names are generally registered for from one to ten years at a time and the registration must then be renewed.
 If a domain name is not renewed that domain name becomes available to others.

-For business websites it is best to use a ".com" extension.
-If you can, pick a domain name where the ".com", ".net", and ".org" extensions are all available.
-It is a good idea to also register all of these extensions to prevent anyone else from using them.
+The ".com" extension is most often used for business websites but there are other acceptable extensions like ".biz" and ".net".
+You may want to pick a domain name where the ".com", ".net", and ".org" extensions are all available.
+There is an cost for each domain extesion, but you may want to also register all of these extensions to prevent anyone else from using them.
 Someone might use them for an undesirable type website and people might go to it thinking it is your website.
-You can register other extensions for your domain name after you have completed the host sign up procedure.
-I recommend Godaddy.
-It is very inexpensive to register several extensions and set them up so they will forward to your primary extension.
-If it is not a business website there are other extensions that are suitable.
+If it is not a business website, there are other less expensive extensions like ".info".

-Many hosting services offer to register your domain name for free if you purchase their hosting service.
-While you will save a little money that way, it is not recommended.
+Many hosting services offer to register your domain name, but I do not recommend doing that.
 If you keep using that hosting service it is not a problem, but if you have problems with your hosting service, it happens, it is realatively easy to change hosts but moving your domain registration can be a real pain!
 That is why I recommend using a separate domain name service like Godaddy.

 NOTE: Some domain name extensions are country unique.
 The above registration method works for most domain name extensions.
 If you are not able to use this method to register a particular country-unique domain name extension you will have to do a browser search to find an organization that registers the desired extension.